raspberrypilearning/lego-robot-car/en/step_4.md

 --- task ---

 Run your code again, and test it with the Blue Dot app.
-Pressing on the right, left and bottom of the blue dot should now move the motors in different directions.
+Pressing on the right, left, and bottom of the blue dot should now move the motors in different directions.

 --- /task ---

-You can add a single line to your code, so that Blue Dot responds, not only to presses, but when your finger moves over the blue dot.
+You can add a single line to your code, so that Blue Dot responds not only to presses, but also to when your finger moves over the blue dot.

 --- task ---